jejiang410/MSCA-Machine-Learning-Predictive-Analytics-Project/README.md

 Duo Zhou: zd0009@uchicago.edu

+# Structure of the repository
+- Raw Code: This folder includes the Python code for explanatory data analysis, feature engineering, and machine learning models
+- Final Presentation: This folder contains the final presentation

 # Project Description
 In this project, we built several machine learning models and deep learning model to make default predictions given certain characteristics of a credit applicant and help loan company Home Credit to minimize default risk.